elveli/Docker-on-Lambda/README.md

 ### 3. Useful Docker CLI Commands

-Here are some commands to check, inspect, and test your local Docker image before pushing to ECR:
+Here are some commands to check, inspect, and test your local Docker image before pushing to ECR.

+> **Note:** The `docker` and `dive` CLI commands below connect to your **local Docker daemon** (e.g., Docker Desktop, OrbStack) and analyze the image cached locally on your machine.
+They do not connect directly to the remote Amazon ECR unless you prepend the full ECR URI to the image name.

 **Check built images:**
 ```bash